project-owner/Peppy.doc/HiFiBerry-AMP.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/pi-spacers.png|alt=Peppy]]
 </p>

-After attaching Amp+ to GPIO connector on Raspberry Pi 2 some software configuration should be done.
-The details of that process will be covered in the separate software chapter.
+Amp+ has 40-pin connector with pins which protrude through the board and allow to connect any other devices which need GPIO signals.
+Peppy player leverages this Amp+ feature to connect another external components: IR Sensor, Rotary Encoders and Touch-Screen.
+Just remember that pins used by Amp+ should not be used by another devices.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/pi-amp.png|alt=Peppy]]
 </p>

+After attaching Amp+ to GPIO connector on Raspberry Pi 2 some software configuration should be done.
+The details of that process will be covered in the separate software chapter.